 The practice of shackling children can cause physical, emotional, and psychological harm and is, in most cases, unjustified.
 Shackling may include handcuffs, leg irons, and belly chains.
 Government officials should take into account a child’s age, height, weight, gender, health, offense, and threat to self or public safety before shackling a juvenile.
 No child should be subject to shackling unless the court judge finds that the restraint is reasonably necessary to maintain order, prevent the juvenile’s escape, or provide for the safety of the courtroom.
 Many states (see report below) have modernized their practices by enacting legislation, which severely restricts the use of juvenile shackling.

 Raise the Age

 Of the 1.3 million inmates serving in U.S. state prison facilities, almost 1,000 are juveniles.
-New York and North Carolina are two remaining states that continue to prosecute 16- and 17- year-olds as adults - even those arrested for something as minor as stealing a candy bar.
+In April, New York enacted legislation to “raise the age” of criminal responsibility from 16 to 18, leaving North Carolina as the only remaining state that continues to prosecute 16 year olds as adults - even those arrested for something as minor as stealing a candy bar.

 Most adults can recall poor teenage decisions that could have resulted in criminal charges.
 For one reason or another, they didn’t get caught, or victim harm was avoided.
 Youth offenders should pay a price for their crime committed, and make amends with their victim whenever possible.
 However, the harm from a criminal sentence should never outweigh the harm of the crime committed.
 Let’s keep these principles in mind as we seek to bring justice and extend mercy to young adults in the United States today.